stdlib-js/bundle-action/README.md

 ---

-# Deno Bundle
+# Create Bundle

-> GitHub action to create a Deno bundle for an npm package.
+> GitHub action to create bundles for a stdlib package.

 ---